Browser Helper Object: Concerns

 The BHO API exposes hooks that allow the BHO to access the Document Object Model (DOM) of the current page and to control navigation.
-Because BHOs have unrestricted access to the Internet Explorer event model, some forms of malware have also been created as BHOs.
+Because BHOs have unrestricted access to the Internet Explorer event model, some forms of malware (such as adware and spyware) have also been created as BHOs.

 For example, the Download.ject malware is a BHO that is activated when a secure HTTP connection is made to a financial institution, then begins to record keystrokes for the purpose of capturing user passwords.
 The MyWay Searchbar tracks users' browsing patterns and passes the information it records to third parties.
 The C2.LOP malware adds links and popups of its own to web pages in order to drive users to pay-per-click websites.

 Many BHOs introduce visible changes to a browser's interface, such as installing toolbars in Internet Explorer and the like, but others run without any change to the interface.
 This renders it easy for malicious coders to conceal the actions of their browser add-on, especially since, after being installed, the BHO seldom requires permission before performing further actions.
 For instance, variants of the ClSpring trojan use BHOs to install scripts to provide a number of instructions to be performed such as adding and deleting registry values and downloading additional executable files, all completely transparently to the user.
-The DyFuCA spyware even replaces Internet Explorer's general error page with an ad page.